pyxem/kikuchipy/CONTRIBUTING.rst

 Adding data to the data module
 ==============================

-Test data for user guides and tests are included in the :mod:`kikuchipy.data` module via the `pooch <https://www.fatiando.org/pooch/latest/>`_ Python library.
-These are listed in a file registry (`kikuchipy.data._registry.py`) with their file verification string (hash, SHA256, obtain with e.g. `sha256sum <file>`) and location, the latter potentially not within the package but from the `kikuchipy-data
+Example datasets used in the documentation and tests are included in the :mod:`kikuchipy.data` module via the `pooch <https://www.fatiando.org/pooch/latest/>`__ Python library.
+These are listed in a file registry (``kikuchipy.data._registry.py``) with their file verification string (hash, SHA256, obtain with e.g.
-<https://github.com/pyxem/kikuchipy-data>`_ repository or elsewhere, since some files
-are considered too large to include in the package.
+``sha256sum <file>``) and location, the latter potentially not within the package but from the `kikuchipy-data <https://github.com/pyxem/kikuchipy-data>`__ repository or elsewhere, since some files are considered too large to include in the package.

-If a required dataset isn't in the package, but is in the registry, it can be downloaded from the repository when the user passes `allow_download=True` to e.g.
+If a required dataset isn't in the package, but is in the registry, it can be downloaded from the repository when the user passes ``allow_download=True`` to e.g.
 :func:`~kikuchipy.data.nickel_ebsd_large`.
-The dataset is then downloaded to a local cache, in the location returned from `pooch.os_cache("kikuchipy")`.
-The location can be set with a global `KIKUCHIPY_DATA_DIR` variable locally, e.g. by setting `export KIKUCHIPY_DATA_DIR=~/kikuchipy_data` in `~/.bashrc`.
+The dataset is then downloaded to a local cache, in the location returned from ``pooch.os_cache("kikuchipy")``.
+The location can be set with a global `KIKUCHIPY_DATA_DIR` variable locally, e.g. by setting ``export KIKUCHIPY_DATA_DIR=~/kikuchipy_data`` in ``~/.bashrc``.
 Pooch handles downloading, caching, version control, file verification (against hash) etc. of files not included in the package.
 If we have updated the file hash, pooch will re-download it.
 If the file is available in the cache, it can be loaded as the other files in the data module.

 With every new version of kikuchipy, a new directory of datasets with the version name is added to the cache directory.
 Any old directories are not deleted automatically, and